dubrowgn/deluge-rc-data/README.md

 ## Example config

-Enabling the plugin creates a default config, which you can modify to suite your needs.
+Enabling the plugin creates a default config, which you can modify to suit your needs.

 ```json
 // rc-data.conf